 – Member of the Governor’s Council for Workforce & Economic Development

-– Under Ken’s leadership, unemployment rates have dropped from 6.8% to 4.5% in Muskogee County
+– Under Ken’s leadership, unemployment rates have dropped from 6.8% to less than 4% in Muskogee County

 ROADS & BRIDGES